 The New Classic Kicks the Old Classic’s Ass?

-When I say the new classic is better than the old classic, I’m not talking about the original pre-2009 Classic.
+When I say the new Classic is better than the old Classic, I’m not talking about the original pre-2009 Classic.

-See my comparisons on youtube:
+See my detailed comparison on YouTube:

 Check Price Gaggia Direct

-The 3 Way solenoid Valve
+The 3 Way Solenoid Valve

-Above, is the important 3 way solenoid valve.
+Above, is the important 3-way solenoid valve.

 The lack of the proper solenoid valve on the newer models after 2009 is one of the main reasons why the general consensus about these models of classic has been: They don’t make them like they used to!